brylevkirill/notes/Reinforcement Learning.md

 >	"The two previous computational approaches to motivation were based on measures comparing information characterizing a stimulus perceived in the present and information characterizing stimuli perceived in the past and represented in memory.
 A third approach that can be taken is based on the comparison of information characterizing several pieces of stimuli perceived at the same time in several parts of the perceptive field.
 Pragmatically, this approach consists in attributing interest depending on morphological mathematical properties of the current flow of sensorimotor values, irrespective of what the internal cognitive system might predict or master."

-  - *synchronicity motivation*
+  - **synchronicity motivation**

 	> "One typical example of this type of intrinsic motivation mechanism is based on synchronicity.
-The synchronicity motivation is based on an information theoretic measure of shortterm correlation (or reduced information distance) between a number of sensorimotor channels.
+The synchronicity motivation is based on an information theoretic measure of short-term correlation (or reduced information distance) between a number of sensorimotor channels.
 With such a motivation, situations for which there is a high short-term correlation between a maximally large number of sensorimotor channels are very interesting."